 An inlay or onlay is a partial crown restoration that can be placed when there is not sufficient tooth structure to support a filling, but not quite large enough to require a crown.
 They are made of a composite or porcelain that aesthetically replaces the missing tooth structure.

 This hard acrylic therapeutic device is fabricated to fit snugly over either your upper or lower teeth.
 It is then meticulously adjusted to fit as perfectly as possible against the opposing teeth.
 It will be re-evaluated periodically and adjusted until your bite stabilizes against it.
 It is very likely that many of the signs and symptoms you both discovered will diminish or even disappear.
-This is all valuable information for Dr. Griffith and gives insight into what your final treatment might look like.
+This is all valuable information for the doctor and gives insight into what your final treatment might look like.
 When the bite stabilizes on the appliance and the joints and muscles are comfortable, you will have experienced how your teeth might feel when your mouth is restored.
 How long this takes depends on your situation and the signs and symptoms with which you start, but you will be on your way to optimal oral health.

 Night guards are removable acrylic appliances intended to relieve temporomandibular joint pain and other effects of grinding the teeth (bruxism).
 They are usually worn at night to prevent grinding during sleep.

 The temporomandibular joint (TMJ) is similar to a sliding hinge that connects your jawbone to your skull.
 TMJ disorders can cause pain in the jaw joint and in the muscles that control jaw movement.

 - Myofascial pain which involves discomfort or pain in the muscles that control jaw function.